asuozzo/champlain-DAT-430/readme.md

-Files for DAT-430 Data Visualization class, Fall 2019
+Files for the DAT-430 Data Visualization class at Champlain College.